opensearch-project/documentation-website/_opensearch/install/quickstart.md

 # Quickstart guide

-The quickest way to get started using OpenSearch and OpenSearch Dashboards is to deploy your containers with [Docker](https://www.docker.com/).
-For information about why Docker is fast and easy, see [Why use OpenSearch with Docker?]({{site.url}}{{site.baseurl}}/opensearch/install/docker/).

-Before proceeding, you should [get Docker](https://docs.docker.com/get-docker/) and [Docker Compose](https://github.com/docker/compose) and follow the steps to install them on your machine.
+Get started using OpenSearch and OpenSearch Dashboards by deploying your containers with [Docker](https://www.docker.com/).
+Before proceeding, you need to [get Docker](https://docs.docker.com/get-docker/) and [Docker Compose](https://github.com/docker/compose) installed on your local machine.

 The Docker Compose commands used in this guide are written with a hyphen (for example, `docker-compose`).
 If you installed Docker Desktop on your machine, which automatically installs a bundled version of Docker Compose, then you should replace `docker-compose` with `docker compose` where it appears in this guide.
 {: .note}